Hananasiri/final-project-clinics/README.md

 As a user, I want to delete an appointment that I do not want.
 As a user, I want to get medical advice.
 As a user, I want to choose the right date for me.
-As a user, I want to see the location of the clinics on the map As a user, I want to complete my data registration.
+As a user, I want to see the location of the clinics on the map.
+As a user, I want to see video in profile "For better dental health ".
+As a user, I want to complete my data registration.

 # Backlog:

 User :

-- can signup/login
+- can signup/login.
-- see your profile
+- see your profile.
-- see Clinics Book List
+- see Clinics Book List.
-- see Appointments list
+- see Appointments list.
-- see advice list
+- see advice list.
-- can add appointment
+- can add appointment.
-- can delete appointment
+- can delete appointment.
-- can see location of clinic
+- can see location of clinic.
+- can see video (For better dental health ).